AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 <div>{{ headline }}</div>
 ```

-When using your custom template in the [!DNL Create] workflow, field content is either generated, sourced from your selected guidelines, or manually supplied.
+When using your custom template in the [[!DNL Create] workflow](../create/overview.md#create-capabilities), field content is either generated, sourced from your selected guidelines, or manually supplied.
 The maximum number of fields allowed in a custom template is twenty.

 **Recognized field names**: